 - Financiers considering lending money to your company

-- Potential investors or new business partners
+- Bringing on potential investors or new business partners

-- Renewals of licenses or permits
+- Renewing licenses or permits

 - Selling your business